GET TO KNOW THE STRATEGIC TRANSPORTATION PROJECT PRIORITIZATION PROCESS (AKA: SPOT 6.0)

 - A call for non-roadway projects (bike/ped, transit, and aviation) from local municipalities and transportation agencies ( Summer 2019)

 - Candidate roadway projects are gathered from the MPO’s approved Transportation Improvement Plan and Metropolitan Transportation Plan, and along with the non-roadway projects, a proposed list is then recommended to the MPO Board for public release in early 2020.

 - A public hearing and consideration of the final project list is likely to occur at the Board Meeting in March 2020.

-- The MPO submits the projects to SPOT 6 in April 2020.
+- The MPO submits the projects to SPOT in April-July 2020.